 - Addresses matters wholly within the state’s jurisdiction,

 - Does not adversely affect other states or citizens of other states, and

 - Is approved by a two-thirds majority of that state’s voters in a referendum on that statute.

 Any state may, by a two-thirds vote of both its citizens and its legislature, give notice of its intention to secede from the Union.
 If approved by two-thirds of the people in a second plebiscite, held not less than five nor more than seven years after the initial notice to separate is given, then that state shall notify the Secretary of State of the United States of its decision to secede.
 That state and the United States will then have three years in which to negotiate the terms and conditions of their separation, after which that state will no longer be a part of the Union.

 Section 3.
-Specific Procedures
+Foreign aid

 Certain laws may require a minimum age for performing certain activities, such as signing a contract, driving a car or boat or airplane, getting married, and holding public office.
 Other laws may mandate a retirement age.
 But any laws dealing with age must not discriminate between the ages of 40 and 70.